-Both a voice of rebellion, freedom, and community, hip hop, and its many offshoots and offspring have proven a real cultural force in contemporary society, effecting art, fashion, and language itself.
+Both a voice of rebellion, freedom, and community, hip hop, and its many offshoots and offspring, have proven a real cultural force in contemporary society, affecting art, fashion, and language itself.
 With rapping and rap stars arguably being the biggest exports of the scene, let us take a quick look back at the strangely long history of the world, ‘rap.’

 Jump back around 700 years, and we have the word ‘rap’ begin to appear in old English.
 Probably borrowed, or originating from Scandinavia, ‘rap’ or ‘rapp’ first meant, as it still does, “light blow.”
-By the mid 14th century, this had evolved to include “strike, smite, knock,” and by association, the verbs ‘rapped’ and ‘rapping’ (more ing words).
-Hop into a time machine once more, and we find ourselves in the early twentieth century, 1929 being the year that ‘rapping’ became a term for “talking informally” or to simply “chat,” rather than solely a physical act.
+By the mid 14th century, this had evolved to include “strike, smite, knock,” and by association, the verbs ‘rapped’ and ‘rapping’.
+Hop into a time machine once more, and we find ourselves in the early twentieth century, 1929 being the year that ‘rapping’ became a term for “talking informally” or simply “chat,” rather than solely a physical act.

-By 1965 this had become popularized in African-American vernacular and soon became married with the music scenes of the time.
-Through the act of ‘toasting’ as found in reggae, funk, and dub music, a mixture of rhythmic talking and music soon gained a more political slant, led by the likes of The Last Poets and Gil Scott-Heron.
+By 1965, this had become popularized in African-American vernacular and soon became married to the music scenes of the time.
+Through the act of ‘toasting’ as found in reggae, funk, and dub music, a mixture of music and rhythmic talking (speaking syllables or words in time to a regular beat, often using words ending in similar sounds) soon gained a more political slant, led by the likes of The Last Poets and Gil Scott-Heron.
 Before long, MC’s (from “Master of Ceremonies”) began improvising rhymes over electronic beats created by dancehall and club DJ’s all over New York City.
 It’s argued that this musical slant on the word may in fact be a shortening of ‘repartee’ - conversation or speech characterized by quick, witty comments or replies.
 Sounds accurate to us.

 Come 1979, the first true hip hop song released on a major label was dropped, 1979’s “King Tim III (Personality Jock)” by the Fatback Band.
 Later that same year, The Sugarhill Gang released the classic “Rapper’s Delight” (based on Chic’s “Good Times”), which became a huge hit and opened the floodgates for every rap artist since.
-Throughout the 80’s hip hop went from strength to strength, leaving the underground and creating its ‘Golden Age’ which lasted from roughly 1986-1997.
-In 2017 hip hop finally took the rock genre's throne, becoming the most popular music genre in the US and a constantly evolving force.
+Throughout the ’80s, hip hop went from strength to strength, leaving the underground and creating its ‘Golden Age’ which lasted from roughly 1986 to 1997.
+In 2017, hip hop finally took the rock genre's throne, becoming the most popular music genre in the US and a constantly-evolving force.

-Be its origins based in smiting or quick witted replies - both devastatingly used in battle rap culture - ‘rap’s journey from Scandinavia to New York has been quite the ride.
+Whether its origins are based in smiting or quick-witted replies — both devastatingly used in battle rap culture — ‘rap’s journey from Scandinavia to New York has been quite the ride.
 To show just how much these artists have changed the game, we’ve collected 8 words popularized by the scene which haven’t just entered common usage, but the dictionary itself...